-Consumer credit insurance is designed to cover your loan or credit card repayments if you become unable to pay due to involuntary unemployment, illness, injury, or death.
-It鈥檚 commonly offered when you take out a:
+Consumer credit insurance is a type of cover designed to help you meet your loan or credit card repayments if you’re unable to pay due to specific events such as involuntary unemployment, illness, injury, or death.
+It’s commonly offered when you take out:

 -